YourRoots by Genomelink

 Spouse(s): Darcus Wright

-The birth of Aaron Dudley Cook took place in 1803 in Elbert County, Georgia, United States of America, to Benjamin Franklin Cook and Delilah Bullard.
-Aaron Dudley Cook married Darcus Tabitha Wright, and together they had George Cook, Benjamin Cook, James Cook, John Cook, Lucinda Cook, Sarah Cook, William Cook, Wiley Cook and Newton Cook.
-Aaron Dudley Cook's death occurred in 1858 in Pike County, Georgia, United States of America.
+Aaron Dudley Cook was born in 1803 in Elbert County, Georgia, United States of America, the child of Benjamin Cook And Delilah Bullard.
+Aaron Dudley Cook married Darcus Tabitha Wright, and had children including Benjamin Cook, George Cook, James Cook, John Cook, Lucinda Cook, Newton Cook, Sarah Cook, Wiley Cook, William Cook.
+Aaron Dudley Cook passed away in 1858 in Zebulon, Pike County, Georgia, United States of America.

 Find more search results for Aaron Cook